 Where: Cowhouse Studios, Wexford, Ireland

-Building on over a decade of experience providing both exceptional educational programming and residency opportunities for artists at all levels, Cow House Studios is thrilled to offer FieldWorks gap year art program, a hybrid residency and enrichment program designed to give students ages 18 to 22 an opportunity to make new work in a remarkable location while being challenged to approach their creative practice from new perspectives.
+Building on over a decade of experience providing both exceptional educational programming (summer art programs) and residency opportunities for artists at all levels, Cow House Studios is thrilled to offer FieldWorks, our art gap year program.
+A hybrid residency and enrichment program designed to give students ages 18 to 22 an opportunity to make new work in a remarkable location while being challenged to approach their creative practice from new perspectives.
 This program provides young artists with the crucial time and space necessary to make new work, additionally, a range of practical workshops, talks, and engaged informal discussions led by prominent practitioners from a diversity of backgrounds will be organised to provoke new avenues for thought and production.

 During this 12-week multidisciplinary course, there will be a particular focus on each participant’s individual creative process.
 This program is student-led, where one-on-one tutorials form a foundation upon which instructors can provide guidance for further research.
 Additionally, each week will present new opportunities to learn through technical demonstration and novel approaches to the creative process.